sait-wbdv/fall-2021/src/courses/cpnt265/day07.md

 ---

+## Semester Trophies: 10 points!
+- Most Valuable Programmer: Fesal
+- Coach of the Year: Jessica
+- Last to Leave: Mysia

+DM your Plus One selections to Tony in Slack.

+---

 ## Friday Finals Checklist
 1. Profile consistency
     - Decide on the social sites you will be using for your professional work.